dmascia/dmascia/README.md

 👋 Hi, I'm Dave Mascia!
 I’m a software engineer focused on harnessing technology to make significant impacts in the tech industry and beyond.

 ## About Me
-With a background in military service and significant leadership in tech education, I bring a unique combination of discipline, strategic vision, and technical prowess to the programming world.
-My passion lies in developing software solutions that not only solve problems but also create opportunities for those transitioning from military to civilian life.
+I’m committed to leveraging my expertise in full-stack development and cloud solutions to drive product innovation.
+Career highlights include scaling a startup’s annual revenue from $16M to $200M, and successfully launching big name clients on a SaaS wealth management platform.
+My passion lies in developing software solutions that not only solve problems but also create opportunities.

 ## Technical Skills 🛠️
 - **Languages:** JavaScript, Python, TypeScript, Java